53 Different Types of Beetles in Michigan

 One of the types of beetles in Michigan is the oak timber worm weevil.
 The oak timber worm weevil is a wood-boring beetle that prefers to live and eat on hardwoods like oak.

-This particular species is also known to burrow into old trees, where it will feed on decay and eventually kill the tree.
+This particular species is also known to burrow into old trees, feeding on decay and eventually killing the tree.
 Other beetles found in Michigan include ladybugs, known for their red and black coloration.

 So, Ladybugs are considered beneficial because they eat aphids, scale insects, mealy bugs, whiteflies, other small soft-bodied insects, and mites.